Jul

 But we have good news!
 Sensitive teeth can be treated!

 Talk to your dentist about any tooth pain or tooth sensitivity to cold, hot, acidic or sweet drinks/foods.
 Tooth decay and cavities should be ruled out or treated.
-Dr. Fisher, Dr. Huser, or Dr. Painter may recommend our Fluorimax Toothpaste in Sensitive Spearmint or a guard to reduce grinding that we have available at our office.
+Dr. Fisher, or Dr. Painter may recommend our Fluorimax Toothpaste in Sensitive Spearmint or a guard to reduce grinding that we have available at our office.
 With more severe cases of tooth sensitivity, a filling, a gum graft or a root canal may be required.

 To help prevent future sensitivity consider dietary changes, such as eliminating high-sugar soda, fruit juices and alcohol from your daily intake.
 And of course, you’ll need to keep up with good oral care routines to prevent future problems.